0xbow-io/asp-aztec-bridge/docs/assets/sequence.md

     participant L1 Inbox

     end
-    User->>Privacy Pool Token Portal: Deposit Request
+    User->>Privacy Pool Portal: Deposit Request
-    ASP->>Privacy Pool Token Portal: Detects deposit event ASP->>ASP: Record generation and classification
+    ASP->>Privacy Pool Portal: Detects deposit event
+    ASP->>ASP: Record generation and classification
-    ASP->>ASP: On-chain storage (Public Registry) is updated Privacy Pool Token Portal->>ASP: Query public registry ASP->>Privacy Pool Token Portal: Returns subset of record hashes Privacy Pool Token Portal->>ASP: Request compliance proof for the set of returned records ASP->>ASP: ZKP Generator computes the proof to confirm compliance alt Non Compliant
+    ASP->>ASP: On-chain storage (Public Registry) is updated Privacy Pool Portal->>ASP: Query public registry
+    ASP->>Privacy Pool Portal: Returns subset of record hashes Privacy Pool Portal->>ASP: Request compliance proof for the set of returned records ASP->>ASP: ZKP Generator computes the proof to confirm compliance alt Non Compliant
-        Privacy Pool Token Portal->>User: Revert deposit request end
+        Privacy Pool Portal->>User: Revert deposit request
+    end
     alt Compliant
         User->>User: Generate claim secrets
-        User->>Privacy Pool Token Portal: Deposit tokens to PP Token Portal Privacy Pool Token Portal->>L1 Inbox: Send 'mint' message to L2 L1 Inbox->>L1 Inbox: Insert message into tree Note over L1 Inbox: Wait for message to be consumable
+        User->>Privacy Pool Portal: Deposit tokens to PP Token Portal Privacy Pool Portal->>L1 Inbox: Send 'mint' message to L2 L1 Inbox->>L1 Inbox: Insert message into tree Note over L1 Inbox: Wait for message to be consumed

     end

 ```
 The sequence diagram above is numbered to show the logical flow of the deposit process:
-1. User initiates a deposit request to the Privacy Pool Token Portal.
+1. User initiates a deposit request to the Privacy Pool Portal.
 2. The ASP Watcher detects the deposit event via a state change.
 3. The ASP Record Generator creates a cryptographic record of the state transition.
 The Record is then classified and categorized.
 After categorization, a 256-bit category bitmap is generated.
 4. The category bitmap and the associated record are stored on-chain in the Public Registry contract.
-5. The Privacy Pool Token Portal queries the Public Registry for the record hashes.
+5. The Privacy Pool Portal queries the Public Registry for the record hashes.
 6. The ASP returns a subset of the record hashes.
-7. The Privacy Pool Token Portal requests a compliance proof for the set of returned records.
+7. The Privacy Pool Portal requests a compliance proof for the set of returned records.
 8. The ASP ZKP Generator computes the proof to confirm compliance.
-9. If the proof is non-compliant, the Privacy Pool Token Portal reverts the deposit request.
+9. If the proof is non-compliant, the Privacy Pool Portal reverts the deposit request.
 10. If the proof is compliant, continue with the deposit flow.
 The User generates claim secrets
-11. Users Tokens are then deposited to the Privacy Pool Token Portal.
+11. Users Tokens are then deposited to the Privacy Pool Portal.
-12. The Privacy Pool Token Portal sends a 'mint' message to the L2 TokenBridge.
+12. The Privacy Pool Portal sends a 'mint' message to the L2 TokenBridge.
 13. The L1 Inbox inserts the message into the message tree.

 ### Withdrawal Flow